swaminathanj/fsd/05_jQuery.md

 }
 ```

 Let's now define two functions that will apply the *first* and *second* classes to h1 element when h1 element is clicked and double-clicked respectively.
 Note the applying the class implies applying the styles defined above.
-These are within different functions which can be called when respective buttons are clicked.

 ``` javascript
 function firstClass() {